raulacor/Password-Administrator/README.md

 # 🔐 Password Administrator

-A lightweight Python CLI tool to **generate strong passwords** (with the option to add hyphens every 4 characters, just like Apple`s password generator) and **assess the strength** of existing ones.
+A lightweight Python CLI tool to **generate strong passwords** (with the option to add hyphens every 4 characters, just like Apple`s password generator) and **assess the strength** of your passwords.

 ---